Join Our Mailing List

 WHY SHOULD YOU ATTEND?

-Whether you write speeches on a regular basis, now and again, have been assigned to "produce a draft" or simply want to add to your skills, this course offers a straightforward approach to crafting a successful speech based on techniques used by professional storytellers – journalists.
-Heather Marshall applies the storytelling skills acquired through her experience as a broadcast journalist and speech writer for politicians and senior government executives.
-The course provides a roadmap to speechwriting that steers you from planning to execution, including shortcuts for time-pressed writers.
+Whether you write speeches on a regular basis, now and again, have been assigned to "produce a draft" or simply want to add to your skills, this course offers a straightforward approach to crafting a successful speech.
+Don Smith shares the knowledge he acquired and lessons he learned while working on more than 1,200 speeches for ministers and senior executives in the Government of Canada.
+The course provides a step-by-step guide to speechwriting that takes you from a blank piece of paper to the final product.

 WHAT WILL YOU LEARN?